-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline.
-As of March 31, 2023, we had approximately 35.3 million shares of common stock outstanding.
+If our existing stockholders, including current or former employees sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline.
+As of December 31, 2023, we had approximately 37.5 million shares of common stock outstanding.